JoyZadan/paleo-recipes/README.md

 ## Strategy
 ### Project Goals
-* To develop an App where users can easily find Paleo recipes, add and manage their own Paleo recipes and share their opinion on recipes and find other users' opinions and recipe contribution
+* To develop an App where users can easily find Paleo recipes.
+* Registered users will also be able to share and manage their own Paleo recipes.
 * Use Mobile First design principle in building a responsive App
 * Present the available information in a user friendly way
-* Provide users the option to register, login and delete their account
+* Provide users the option to register and create an account.
 * Provide registered users access to a full CRUD functionality
 * Include defensive programming to enable users to make an informed decision when deleting recipes
-* Handle any errors to help the users understand the issue and contact the App owner if any error should persist
+* Handle any errors to help the users understand the issue
 ### Business Goals
 * Potentially include referral links to specialist sellers of Paleo-friendly ingredients
 ### User Demographic
 * Ages 16 and above for viewing, registering and contributing to recipes
-* Visitors who are interested in Paleo recipes
+* Visitors who are interested in Paleo diet or who already follow the Paleo lifestyle
+* Visitors are keen to learn how to eat better and healthier
+* Registered users who want to an easy to way find Paleo recipes and meal plants
-* Registered users who want to contribute and share their opinions
+* Registered users who want share their favourite recipes for others to also enjoy
 ### User Stories
 #### First Time Visitor Goals - As a first time user who has not created an account, I want to be able to:
 * Immediately understand the main purpose and use of the application, Paleo Recipes, and how to use it